Margin Calibration for Long-Tailed Visual Recognition: Experiments

 \paragraph{CIFAR} Table~\ref{tab:cifar_res} presents results for CIFAR-10-LT and CIFAR-100-LT.
 MARC outperforms all other methods in CIFAR-LT.
 Compared with other decision boundary adjustment methods, MARC shows favorable results.
 The accuracy of MARC outruns Decouple-LWS $1.6\%$, $3\%$, $0.3\%$ and $1.9\%$ on CIFAR-10-LT(100), CIFAR-10-LT(200), CIFAR-100-LT(100) and CIFAR-100-LT(200) respectively, where ($\cdot$) denotes the imbalance factor.
 In addition, MARC outperforms all data re-sampling and loss function engineering methods that my need laborious hyper-parameter.
 The performance of well-designed networks such as BBN and Hybrid-SC are also not as good as that of MARC.

 \paragraph{ImageNet-LT} We further evaluate MARC on the ImageNet-LT dataset.
 As Table~\ref{tab:imagenet_res} shows, MARC is better than all loss function engineering methods.
 Compared with LADE, although our overall accuracy is $0.4\%$ higher, the accuracy on the few-shot classes is $5.4\%$ higher.
 The few-shot accuracy and overall accuracy of MARC are $1.9\%$ and $0.1\%$ higher than DisAlign respectively.
-Our results are quite surprising considering the simplicity of MARC.
+Our results are quite surprising considering the simplicity of MARC (See next section for time comparison).